Building a network is a powerful tool in your career exploration and planning.

 Finally, ask if you can schedule a brief meeting.
 The meeting could be just a telephone call, or a virtual meeting through Zoom.
 If the contact is local you could leave it up to them to choose the format.
 There are some contacts who like meeting students in person and don't mind stopping by campus, or even meeting at their office or local coffee shop.
 Offer several dates and times for this meeting.

-After your initial message, you may decide to connect by telephone, either to arrange an appointment or to conduct an informational interview.
-In either scenario, you need to be prepared.
+After you connect through email or LinkedIn, you can ask to arrange an appointment to conduct an informational interview.
+This meeting may be by telephone, video or in-person.
+In every scenario, you need to be prepared.

 If you've previously arranged a specific time to call or meet a contact, be sure to keep your appointment.